Troubleshoot a Hotspot Connection

 Connected, but no Internet?

-1. Does your Fairphone have access to the Internet?
+Does your Fairphone have access to the Internet?
 Is your Mobile data working?
+If you experience issues with internet connectivity, check our articles on how to Troubleshoot a Wi-Fi Connection and Troubleshoot the Mobile data Connection.

 3. Tap on Advanced (only on Android 10 and 11).